Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

-• multiplication and addition of numbers,
+• multiplication and addition,

-• simple nonlinear functions (tanh, sigmoid, ReLU),
+• simple nonlinearities (tanh, sigmoid, ReLU),

 • and derivatives for learning (backpropagation).

-• Error: difference between prediction and reality (MSE).
+• Error: prediction vs. reality (MSE).

 • y = f(Wx + b) — forward pass.